 The following are violations that will result in a detention.
 This is not an all-inclusive list and a detention may be issued that is outside those listed below.

 - Inappropriate Behavior

 - Public Display of Affection

 - Excessive Talking

 - Incomplete Classwork

 - Littering

 - Mischief

 - Violation of Class Rules

 - Disrespect

 - Lack of Class Materials

 - Disturbing Class

 - Profanity

 - Obscene Gestures

 - Poor Attitude

 - Uniform Violation

-Accumulation of Detentions Per Quarter:
+Accumulation of Detentions per Semester: CONDUCT GRADES Per QUARTER: